Helsinki-NLP/OPUS-MT-train/backtranslate/README.md

 ## TODO

 *  download base models from ObjectStorage
-*  make it work with multilingual models (need to adjust preprocess-scripts for those models)
+*  DONE? make it work with multilingual models (need to adjust preprocess-scripts for those models)